nilearn/nilearn/doc/developers/group_sparse_covariance.rst

 ------------

 During each step of the grid search, a set of regularization parameters has to been tested.
-The straighforward strategy consists of running independently each fit, each optimization being started with basically the same initial value (diagonal matrices).
+The straightforward strategy consists of running independently each fit, each optimization being started with basically the same initial value (diagonal matrices).
 Execution time can be reduced by running all optimizations sequentially, and using